 - A joint transformation project, providing a foundation for participants to apply newly acquired leadership and policy skills to improve the oral health of residents.

-A national advisory group — that includes leadership from the Centers for Medicare & Medicaid Services and the Association of State and Territorial Dental Directors — provides additional guidance throughout the program.
+A national advisory group — including leadership from the Centers for Medicare & Medicaid Services and the Association of State and Territorial Dental Directors — provided additional guidance throughout the program.

-SOHLI is part of CHCS’ leadership and capacity building programs, a unique series of professional development programs supporting state Medicaid directors and their management teams in optimizing the performance of publicly financed care.
+SOHLI was a part of CHCS’ leadership and capacity building programs, a unique series of professional development programs supporting state Medicaid directors and their management teams in optimizing the performance of publicly financed care.